 This mode may be used for simulating the charging process of a typical EV using different battery curves available in solution’s library.
 This mode is mainly used for functional and interoperability testing of EV chargers.

 This mode allows the operator to upload user-defined charging profiles to investigate the impact on fast chargers, as well as the impact of different charging patterns on the host distribution system.

-In this mode, the user can utilize the 3rd-party interface provided by RE-VAN™ for testing external EV control units (CU) or cybersecurity testing of DC fast and ultra-fast chargers.
+In this mode, the user can utilize the third-party interface provided by the solution for testing external EV control units (CU) or cybersecurity testing of DC fast and ultra-fast chargers.

-For more information contact RE-VAN™ SALES at Quanta Technology: [email protected]
+For more information, please contact at Quanta Technology: [email protected]